-This project uses creative methods to draw attention to the skills and strategies that migrant women develop when they come together in surviving many years of destitution and social exclusion.
+This project used creative methods to draw attention to the skills and strategies that migrant women develop when they come together in surviving many years of destitution and social exclusion.

-The project aim is to create educational resources to raise awareness of these issues among professionals who encounter migrant women and their dependents.
+The project aimed to create educational resources to raise awareness of these issues among professionals who encounter migrant women and their dependents.

 Events and project social engagement

 - Special Panel Presentation on Women's Empowerment Organisations, 18th IUAES World Congress, Brazil, July 2018